joembedded/Spacebee/readme.md

 As a rule, it does not take long for satellites to come within range (on average, about 15-60 minutes max.).
 For the "impatient", SWARM offers the tool Pass-Checker (https://kube.tools.swarm.space), but since the orbital data of almost all satellites are public, there are many other visualisation tools available on the internet (e.g. https://www.n2yo.com, https://satellitetracker.net/ etc.).
 Tip: search for satellite names "Spacebee-xx").
-Or this one https://github.com/joembedded/LEO-Satellite-Viewer :
+This one is from me: https://github.com/joembedded/LEO-Satellite-Viewer

 ![The Spacebees from Swarm](./img/spacebee_kl.jpg)